fishshi/fishshi/README.md

 🔧 Technologies & Tools

-  Languages: C++, Java, JavaScript
+-Languages: Java, C++, JavaScript

-  Frameworks: SpringBoot, Vue
+-Frameworks: SpringBoot, Vue, Qt

-  Tools: Git, Qt, VSCode
+-Tools: Git, VSCode, Qt

 Feel free to check out my repositories and connect with me if you'd like to collaborate or talk about technology!